 - Change in business outlook: Hiring for a position that has been newly tagged for elimination

-- Illegal or improper conduct: Improper behaviors or conduct during the interview and selection process (this may include favoritism, illegal decision-making criteria nepotism, and other biases that interviewers may have allowed to weigh in).
+- Illegal or improper conduct: Improper behaviors or conduct during the interview and selection process (may include biases among interviewers)

 - Incomplete pre-employment process: Failure to check employment or character references before the job offer

 - Mistaken identity: Job offer shared with the wrong candidate

 Rescinding a job offer cannot be for reasons that are protected by law, such as discriminatory-related reasons, including:

 - National origin

 By rescinding a job offer for such reasons, companies not only jeopardize their reputation and credibility but also open themselves up to potential legal consequences.

 Protecting employees from discrimination starts with the hiring process itself.
 Employers must ensure that their recruitment practices are fair and unbiased.
 Rescinding a job offer based on discriminatory grounds undermines the principles of equal opportunity and fairness in the workplace.

 Once you are secure in your reasoning and ready to move forward with rescinding a job offer, follow these steps: